Wilkes-Barre, Pennsylvania: County government

 Luzerne County Courthouse houses the Luzerne County government.

+A map of Luzerne County, with its county seat, Wilkes-Barre, highlighted in red.

 The Luzerne County government operates out of Wilkes-Barre.
 The city is the administrative center of Luzerne County.
 The county government is responsible for imposing taxes, providing services to the public, and administering laws and regulations.
 They govern over a population of nearly 320,000 people.
 Many government offices are situated within the county courthouse (located at 200 North River Street in Downtown Wilkes-Barre).
 The Luzerne County Court of Common Pleas also operates out of the same building.

 On November 2, 2010, the voters of Luzerne County held a referendum on the question of home rule.
 A total of 51,413 (55.25%) voted in favor of home rule, while another 41,639 (44.75%) voted against the move.
 This vote was the direct result of the corruption, wasteful spending, higher property taxes, and out-of-control debt facing the county.
 The home rule charter took effect on January 2, 2012; the Luzerne County Board of Commissioners was abolished and replaced with the new form of government (council–manager government).
 This government consists of a county council.
-The council chair, who is appointed by his or her fellow council members, is both the highest-ranking officer on the assembly and the head of county government for ceremonial purposes.
+The council chair, elected annually by their fellow councilmembers, serves as the presiding officer of the assembly and represents the legislative branch in official capacities and is the head of county government for ceremonial purposes.
 The council also appoints and works alongside a full-time manager (who supervises the county's day-to-day operations).

 The county government is also made up of many other officials (e.g., the county controller, district attorney, and sheriff).